-This platform has proved itself to be the right tool to respond to the needs of competent authorities for tissues and cells and the European Commission concerning communication and information dissemination in relation with rapid alerts.
+As a result of the number of alerts encoded, the platform has proved itself to be the right tool to respond to the needs of communication and information dissemination in relation with rapid alerts.

-After the revision of the RATC SOP and User Manual at the end of 2014, the Commission has scheduled for mid-2015 a meeting of the RATC expert sub-group to refine some system features on the basis of the experience of the first two years of use.
+In June 2015 the Commission organized a meeting of the RATC expert sub-group to refine some system features on the basis of the acquired experience.
+This meeting has produced a list of changes and improvements that will be implemented in the first half of 2016.